 No matter whom you are, what age you are, or what your agency’s situation is, you need to have an exit plan.
-Few agency owners have an exit plan in place as they prefer to go along month by month and react to whatever their carriers, their insured, or their competition are doing.
+Few agency owners who want to sell an insurance agency have an exit plan in place as they prefer to go along month by month and react to whatever their carriers, their insured, or their competition are doing.

-Agency owners need an exit plan because selling an agency takes time.
+Agency owners need an exit plan because working to sell an insurance agency takes time.
 Many owners think that when the time comes and they make the decision to sell their insurance agency or sell the insurance book of business for a specific line of business, they will simply find a buyer and then the lawyers will draw up the papers and then the money flow in.
 The reality is… it’s just not that simple!

 Agency owners typically think they can start and finish the process of selling their agency or their book of business in a month or two but this is not a realistic approach.
 Of course there are always exceptions to the rule, but business sales often take more time than expected and the seller needs someone to help them buffer what they want to do with actually getting it done…. while keeping the entire transaction as confidential as possible until the buyer is locked in and the deal is solid.